telefonicaid/fiware-glancesync/README.rst

 It is strongly recommended:

-* creating an account to run glancesync only
+* creating an account to run GlanceSync only
-* creating a configuration file only readable by the glancesync account.
+* creating a configuration file only readable by the GlanceSync account.
 This is because the credentials should not be exposed to other users.

 Running